Best Garden Planters for Small Spaces

-Vertical space just doesn’t get the attention it deserves sometimes, and if you’re concerned with optimizing space in a limited environment, growing a garden might seem like an impossible, or at least improbable, task.
+Corner spaces just don’t get the attention it deserves sometimes, and if you’re concerned with optimizing space in a limited environment, growing a garden might seem like an impossible, or at least improbable, task.
 Whether your small available space is a balcony, porch, or at most a limited backyard, chances are you have a wall area that you can turn into a beautiful, well-designed garden for flowers, herbs, or vegetables that will not only brighten your living area but provide convenient and cheap food when you want something homegrown.

-First, let’s take a look at some sturdy, well-designed outdoor vertical garden systems, then we’ll dig into what flowers, herbs, and plants would work best in such an arrangement.
+First, let’s take a look at some sturdy, well-designed outdoor compact garden systems, then we’ll dig into what flowers, herbs, and plants would work best in such an arrangement.

 Making Space where there is None

-The Garden Anywhere Vertical System comes in two different styles, one offering eight forward-set pots and the other with seven, and when set together, create a continuous piece that allows you to extend and expand your available planting space seamlessly.
-They are made from lightweight fiber cement that mimics the appearance and texture of cast stone without the heft and weight that comes with it.
+The Small Geo Planters comes in four sets, each square pot measures 8 inches length and 5.5" in height, these planters allow you to extend and expand your available planting space seamlessly.
+They also allow for a modern feel to your garden or house wherever you decide to put them.
+The planters are made from lightweight fiber cement that mimics the appearance and texture of cast stone without the heft and weight that comes with it.
 Functionally, they are UV and frost resistant and come with pre-drilled drainage holes so you don’t have to worry about modifying the pieces once you receive them.
-Both the Garden Anywhere Vertical System and Garden Anywhere Vertical System 2 share the same dimensions, 19"L x 11"W x 39"H, and weigh between 114 and 118 pounds each, making them both separately and combined one of the best vertical garden systems available on the market today.
+They also help conserve the environment since these compact and space-saving planters are sourced from eco-friendly fiber cement, these materials makes them very durable and 25% less heavy than the traditional cast stones.

-If that’s a bit too large and you’re looking for something a bit more demure (if a solidly built planter set can be considered such), the Garden Anywhere Bench Set shares the lightweight fiber cement construction quality, placed in a sturdy metal frame that holds one large and two half-size planters for easy access to taller plants that might not fit in the Vertical Systems.
+If that’s a bit too small and you’re looking for something a bit more demure (if a solidly built planter set can be considered such), the Large Bois Garden Bench shares the lightweight fiber cement construction quality, placed in a sturdy metal frame that holds one large and two half-size planters for easy access to taller plants that might not fit in these compact systems.
 As promised, the Bench Set comes with pre-drilled holes for drainage, superior craftsmanship, and an industrial style that doesn’t take away from the beautiful plants you’re planning on growing.
-The Bench Set as a whole measures about 34"L x 15.75"W x 38.5"H and weighs 111 pounds total.
+The Bench Set as a whole measure about 34"L x 15.75"W x 38.5"H and weighs 111 pounds total.

 Deciding Which Greenery to Grow